SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/gcp/controllers/commandable_cloud_function_controller.md

 ---

 ### Description
-The CommandableCloudFunctionService class allows you to create abstract services that receive commands via the Google Function protocols to operations automatically generated for commnads defined in [ICommandable](../../../rpc/commands/icommandable) components.
+The CommandableCloudFunctionController class allows you to create abstract controllers that receive commands via the Google Function protocols to operations automatically generated for commnads defined in [ICommandable](../../../rpc/commands/icommandable) components.

 **Important points**

 - Each command is exposed as an invoke method that receives a command's name and parameters.

-- Commandable services require only 3 lines of code to implement a robust external Google Function-based remote interface.
+- Commandable controllers require only 3 lines of code to implement a robust external Google Function-based remote interface.

-- This service is intended to work inside an Google Function container that exploses registered actions externally.
+- This controller is intended to work inside an Google Function container that exploses registered actions externally.

 #### Configuration parameters